Loch Ness Day Tour

 We will pick you up at your accommodation, where you will board our luxury mini coach ready for a day of adventure.

-As we begin our Highland tour we will drive through the beautiful scenery of Perthshire, Scotland’s ‘Big Tree Country’.
+As we begin our Loch Ness tour we will drive through the beautiful scenery of Perthshire, Scotland’s ‘Big Tree Country’.
 One of Scotland’s key strongholds of deciduous trees, this area rivals the autumn spectacle of New England, and is fast becoming a tourist attraction in its own right for the unrivalled ‘leaf peeping’ opportunities it offers in September and October.

 Our tour bus will then stop briefly at the charming holiday destination of Pitlochry.
 A Scottish hideaway favoured by Queen Victoria, this beautifully preserved tourist town is as popular today for its dramatic waterfalls, leaping salmon and wildlife spotting – red squirrels dart through the trees and buzzards soar overhead.
 There is great eating and shopping here too.